Guy-Gustave/goods-shop/README.md

 # Goods-e-shop
+This project is a model of an e-commerce fashion store.
+It is based on the prototype made by [Mohammed Awad on Behance](https://www.behance.net/M_Awad)
-Capstone project solo, html project built at the end of the first of  Main Technical Curriculum sections. the project consists of building a wbsite of a shop of foods; he his built with 2 pages, main page(index.html) and the page of results of search(searched.html) it was done with HTML, CSS and bootstrap, using Positioning and Layout (Including Grid and Flexbox), and Media Query.
+Capstone project solo. it's an Html project built at the end of the first of  Main Technical Curriculum sections.
+The project consists of building a website of a shop of foods; he is built with 2 pages, main page(index.html), and the page of the results of the search(searched.html). it is done with HTML, CSS, and bootstrap, using Positioning and Layout (Including Grid and Flexbox), and Media Query.
 2 Pages completely responsive!

+**An e-shop website built for Kaze shop**

 ## This is a clone application of GOODS-SHOP.
 <img src="ressources/capt1.png" width="700px">